-During the first week after registering for a course, students may drop or add courses as per the Academic Calendar with no financial penalty subject to the prior approval of the academic advisor.
-The students must pay the fee of the added course(s) before submitting the Add & Drop form to the Office of the Registrar.
+During the first week after courses registration, students may drop or add courses as per the Academic Calendar with no financial penalty subject to the prior approval of the academic advisor and the availability of the courses and seats.
+The students must pay the fee of the added course(s) before submitting the Add & Drop request to the Office of the Registrar.